neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 	defer remote.Close()
 	fmt.Println("Conneced to: %v", remote.RemoteAddr())
 ```
-Now we send our version to the remote NEO node.
+Now we send our version to the remote Neo node.
 ```
 	payloadVersion := encodeVersion("/Our NEO client:0.0.1/")
 	packetVersion := encodeHeader("version", payloadVersion)